la2050/challenge/_2020/connect/special-olympics-southern-california.md

   us at:

   https://www.generationunified.org/.
+'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >-
+  Each participating Special Olympics Unified Champion Schools® will:

+  Agree to “Standard Expectations of Unified School Champions®.”

+  Provide school-based Liaison to work with SOSC to:

+  i.   develop UCS Annual Work Plan;

+  ii.  ensure agreed upon activities are being conducted on campus;

+  iii. identify and engage 2+ student youth leaders (preferably one with intellectual disabilities and one without);

+  iv. monitor and ensure grant funds used appropriately;

+  v.  submit regular participation data;

+  vi. encourage and support UCS activities on campus; and

+  vii.participate in evaluations.

+  Provide team rosters.

+  Ensure 1+ adult/UCS school participate in the free online Coaching Unified Sports Course (NFHSLearn.com).

+  Ensure each student participant is recognized as any other student-athlete on campus.
 Which of LA2050’s resources will be of the most value to you?:
   - Access to the LA2050 community
   - Communications support